deady0kai/Fib/README.md

-Recursive way to calculate Fibonacci number
+Recursive way to calculate Fibonacci number on C++